Fatma Al-Nabhani

 Fatma Al-Nabhani (فاطمة النبهاني; born 20 May 1991) is an Omani former tennis player.

 In her career, she won 10 singles and 14 doubles titles on the ITF Women's Circuit.
 On 4 October 2010, she reached her best singles ranking of world No. 362.
 On 28 April 2014, she peaked at No. 238 in the doubles rankings.

 Al-Nabhani made her WTA Tour main-draw debut at the 2009 Dubai Tennis Championships, having received a wildcard with Magali de Lattre in the doubles tournament, but they lost to Chan Yung-jan and Sun Tiantian in the first round.

-Playing for Oman in Fed Cup competition, Al Nabhani has a win–loss record of 13–7.
+Playing for Oman in Fed Cup competition, Al Nabhani reached a win–loss record of 13–7.

-Al-Nabhani is the younger sister of Mohammed Al-Nabhani, who is also a tennis player.
+She is the younger sister of Mohammed Al-Nabhani, who is also a tennis player.